-Retaining Walls – Front Fences – Onsite Detention Systems – Water Tanks and Raised Garden Beds.
+Retaining Walls – Front Fences – Rain Water Tanks.

-The fact that they are engineered (empty) for use as retaining walls means they are also ideal for other structures around your home as well.
-Structures such as front fences, on site detention systems, pool or pergola surrounds, water tanks, fire fighting water tanks, and raised garden beds.
+They are are pre-engineered (empty) for use as retaining walls, which means they are also ideal for other structures around your home, such as front fences, on site detention systems, pool or pergola surrounds, water tanks, fire fighting water tanks, and raised garden beds.

-They do not require any footings and are easy to install resulting in great savings.
 The planter top also has many other uses (apart from growing plants) including water features, outdoor kitchens, decking and even spectacular light shows all at the same time while still being used for your retaining wall or front fence.

-The Landscape Tanks are designed to last over 100+ years (or even 150 years) and they add that WOW factor to your home.
+The Landscape Tanks are all quality and designed to last over 100+ years (or even 150 years) and they add that WOW factor to your home.

-Our Landscape Tanks may be used for any of the following individually or concurrently in the same project and they deliver great results.
+Our Landscape Tanks may be used for any of the following individually or concurrently in the same project and they deliver great savings and results.

 Simply place into position for instant results - no footings required.